New & Used Scion xB: In Depth

-The Scion xB is a small, boxy hatchback that can seat up to five with its ample cargo room.
-It competes with cars like the Nissan Cube and Kia Soul, and also some crossovers like the Kia Sportage, Nissan Juke, Mazda CX-5, and the Hyundai Tucson.
+The Scion xB is a small, boxy hatchback that can seat up to five with its ample cargo space.
+It competes with cars like the Nissan Cube and Kia Soul, and also some crossovers such as the Kia Sportage, Nissan Juke, Hyundai Tucson, and the Mazda CX-5.

 For more information on the current model, including pricing with options, see our full review of the 2014 Scion xB.

 The xB was the first in a new 'genre' of vehicles when it launched in the U.S. nearly a decade ago; that original version was only sold from 2004 through 2006, and the current model--launched in 2007 and now long in the tooth--grew into a compact car.
 The new xB has never been as beloved as the quirky original, though it continues to sell for Toyota's youth brand, Scion.
 The new car retains the xB's characteristic boxy looks, and it's affordably priced to appeal both to first-time car buyers and their empty-nest parents.